On the Convergence of the ELBO to Entropy Sums: Introduction

 The main result of this work states that under relatively mild conditions for the generative model in (\ref{EqnGenModelIntro}), the ELBO decomposes into a sum of entropies at all stationary points of learning.
 Concretely, we will show that at all stationary points (i.e., at all points of vanishing derivatives of $\FF(\Phi,\Theta)$) applies:

-Notably, the result applies for essentially any variational distribution (very weak conditions on $\qn_{\Phi}(\zVec)$), at any stationary point (including saddle points), and for finitely many data points.
+Notably, the result applies at any stationary point (including saddle points), for finitely many data points, and for essentially any variational distribution (very weak conditions on $\qn_{\Phi}(\zVec)$).
 A reformulation of the ELBO as entropy sums can be useful from theoretical as well as practical perspectives.
-The entropy decomposition (\ref{EqnTheoremIntro}) can, for instance, be closed-form also in cases when the original ELBO objective is not.
-The computation of variational bounds and/or likelihoods can also become easier for other reasons, e.g., for probabilistic PCA the likelihood at stationary points can be computed from the model parameters alone without knowledge of the data.
-A number of example applications have been discussed, e.g., for the concrete models in previous work \citep[][]{DammEtAl2023,VelychkoEtAl2024} and range from efficient ELBO estimation and model selection to the analysis of optimization landscapes and posterior collapse in variational autoencoders.
-Entropy sum reformulations of the ELBO can also be used for learning itself, which has recently been demonstrated for probabilistic sparse coding \citep[][]{VelychkoEtAl2024}.
+The entropy decomposition (\ref{EqnTheoremIntro}) can, for instance, be closed-form also in cases when the original ELBO objective is not (cf.\,\cite{DammEtAl2023}).
+The computation of variational bounds and/or likelihoods can also become easier for other reasons, e.g., for variational autoencoders with linear decoder (an approach closely related to PCA \cite{DaiEtAl2018,LucasEtAl2019}) the likelihood can at stationary points be computed from the model parameters alone without knowledge of the data (cf.\,\cite{DammEtAl2023}).
+A number of example applications of Eqn.\,\ref{EqnTheoremIntro} have been discussed for specific generative models in previous work \cite{DammEtAl2023,VelychkoEtAl2024}, and they range from efficient ELBO estimation and model selection to the analysis of optimization landscapes and posterior collapse in standard variational autoencoders.
+Entropy sum reformulations of the ELBO can also be used for learning itself, which has recently been demonstrated for probabilistic sparse coding \cite{VelychkoEtAl2024}.
 Learning based on entropy sums such as (\ref{EqnTheoremIntro}) is made possible because (for many generative models) it is sufficient that only derivatives w.r.t.\ a subset of the parameters $\Theta$ vanish.
-Learning using entropy sums is then advantages for practical reasons, e.g., because (A)~an exclusively ELBO-based objective suggests more principled forms of annealing \citep[][]{VelychkoEtAl2024}, or (B)~derivatives of entropies can take on especially concise forms.
-From a theoretical perspective, entropies themselves have deep roots in mathematical statistics and information theory, and their derivatives provide a direct connection to information geometry \citep[e.g.][we will discuss in Sec.\,\ref{SecDiscussion}]{Efron1978,Amari2016}.
+Learning using entropy sums is then advantages for practical reasons, e.g., because (A)~an exclusively ELBO-based objective suggests more principled forms of annealing \cite{VelychkoEtAl2024}, or (B)~derivatives of entropies can take on especially concise forms.
+From a theoretical perspective, entropies have themselves deep roots in mathematical statistics and information theory, and their derivatives provide a direct connection to information geometry (e.g.\,\cite{Efron1978,Amari2016}).